tp-codings/SFML_Slider/README.md

 - This application is tested in windows 10/11
 - This repo does not provide an executable -> you have to compile your own (I used Visual Studio)
 - I don't guarantee that every corner case has been taken into account.
-The project is part of my learning process for C++ and OpenGL
+The project is part of my learning process for C++ and SFML
 - All dependencies are included in this repo, so it is almost plug and play :)

 ## Installation